Dear Customer,

 The new regulation – Short Message Services Termination Charges Regulations, 2013 – will be effective from June 1, 2013

-The Telecom Regulatory Authority of India (Trai), on Friday, issued a new norm imposing five paise as termination charge on each transactional short message service (SMS) and two paise on each normal SMS on operators from whose networks the message originates.
+The Telecom Regulatory Authority of India (Trai), on Friday, issued a new norm imposing five paise as termination charge on each transactional short message service (SMS) and two paise on each normal SMS of operators from whose networks the message originates.

 The new regulation — Short Message Services (SMS) Termination Charges Regulations, 2013 — will be effective from June 1, 2013.